wilkofm/mini-project3/README.md

-# mini-project3

-Album Reviewer Database
+# 🎵 Album Reviewer Database

+A backend-powered database for a social media-style platform where users can rate and review their favourite music albums.
+This project uses Sequelize ORM and MySQL to handle CRUD operations, relationships, and transactions between users, albums, artists, and reviews.

 # Project Outline

-What Do I Want To Make?

-A database for a social media platform where users can rate and review their favourite albums.
-This database will be made up of four tables, an album table, a user table, an artist table and a review table.
-The user will interact with the album via the review table.
+The goal of this project was to design and implement a MySQL database integrated with a Node.js backend using Sequelize.
+The database consists of four related tables—albums, artists, users, and reviews—and showcases core backend development principles, including data validation, relationship mapping, foreign key constraints, transactions, and query optimization.

+# Features

+- Full CRUD functionality for albums, artists, users, and reviews
+- One-to-many and many-to-many relationships between models
+- Complex JOIN operations to retrieve nested relational data
+- Transaction management for grouped data insertion
+- Input validation and error handling
+- Foreign key constraints with cascading deletes
+- Modular architecture using Express routes and controllers

-# Github
+# Screenshots

-How many branches and what for?

-Main Branch

-- This is my production-ready branch.
-It should always contain stable, tested code

-MySQL Database branch

-- This is the branch where I will set up and implement the code that will run the database

-Models branch

-- This is the branch where I will create the models in my database

-Routes branch

-- This is the branch where I will create the routes in my database

-Controllers branch

-- This is the branch where I will create the controllers in my database
+Coming Soon

-# Implementation
+# Installation Instructions

-How To Implement This Project Yourself

-- Import the files within this GitHub project into your development environment
+- Clone and import the files within this GitHub project into your development environment
 - Install relevant packages to run this project (sequelize, mysql)
 - Update the .env with your database details
+- Start the server
+- Use ThunderClient or Postman to test the endpoints at http://localhost:8080

+# Tech Stack

+- Node.js & Express.js – Backend server
+- MySQL – Relational database
+- Sequelize – ORM for database interaction
+- TablePlus – GUI for MySQL (optional)
+- ThunderClient – API testing tool
+- Draw.io – Used to design the ERD

+# Testing Strategy

+- All routes tested using ThunderClient
+- Test data inserted using POST requests and verified via TablePlus
+- CRUD functionality confirmed through GET, POST, PUT, DELETE endpoints
+- Join operations tested via /details routes
+- Transactions validated with /createWithReviews POST route
+- Error handling tested with incorrect and missing inputs

-# Http Request Methods
+# HTTP Request Methods

 Mini Project Collections